 Ellie graduated in April 2020 from the University of Pittsburgh with a BA in Environmental Studies, minors in legal studies and Spanish, and a GIS certificate.
 As an undergraduate, Ellie served as a Sustainability Program Associate for the Office of PittServes and co-directed the Student Office of Sustainability.

-Jessica Gondak is a sophomore pursuing both an undergraduate degree in Chemistry and a certificate in Sustainability.
+Jess Gondak is a junior pursuing both an undergraduate degree in Chemistry with a focus in Materials Science and a certificate in Sustainability.
+She is a member of Epsilon Eta Delta, Pitt's environmental honors fraternity, and has experience both as an undergraduate researcher and an undergraduate teaching assistant.
 She is from State College, Pennsylvania.
-In her free time, she enjoys listening to podcasts, tending to her houseplants, and spending time with her cat.
-Jess will be writing our seasonal alumni newsletter and helping with edits to the website.
+In her free time, she enjoys cross-stitching, taking care of her houseplants, and spending time with her cat.
+Jess will be writing MCSI's seasonal alumni newsletter and helping with edits to the website.

 Tony Kerzmann's educational background began with the attainment of a Bachelor of Arts in Physics from Duquesne University, as well as a Bachelor’s, Master’s, and PhD in Mechanical Engineering from the University of Pittsburgh.
 After graduating from Pitt, Tony became a Mechanical Engineering Professor at Robert Morris University which afforded him the opportunity to research, teach, and advise.
 One of Tony’s major research projects while at RMU was his work with a research group to develop alternative fueling station optimization simulations that led to numerous publications.
 Tony served as the mechanical coordinator for the Engineering Department for 6 years, and was the Director of Outreach for the Research and Outreach Center in the School of Engineering, Mathematics and Science.
 Throughout Tony’s academic career, he taught over 70 course sections and advised over 65 student projects.